rebelsky/sams-assorted-musings-reflections/ten-miles-backwards.md

 * The sign makers in Missouri got confused.
 Unlikely.
 * A warp in the weft of the universe.
 Highly unlikely.

 So, what next?
+Two requests to my readers.

-* A request to my readers.
-If you drive north on I-35 from Missouri to Des Moines, please repeat my experiment to see if you have the same experience.
+1. If you drive north on I-35 from Missouri to Des Moines, please repeat my experiment to see if you have the same experience of losing ten miles.

-* If you have recommendations on who, if anyone, I might resport this discrepancy to, please let me know.
+2. If you have recommendations on who, if anyone, I might resport this discrepancy to, please let me know.
 (My assumption is MOdot, but I'm not really sure what I say.)

 ---